Superstar221/zillow_scrapy/readme.md

-This is scraping code for zillow.
+This is a scraping code for zillow.